agorman/repbak/README.md

 - Systemd service file
 - Create rpm
 - Create deb
-- Support for more databases
+- Support for more dumpers
 - Support for more notifiers